-Your pet should be healthy enough for travel and current on his vaccinations.
+Your pet should be healthy enough for travel and current on his or her vaccinations.
 Share your vacation destination with your veterinarian so they can determine how to protect your pet from potential risks in that region.
 When you’re escaping the snowdrifts for the beaches, it’s easy to forget about flea, tick and heartworm preventives, so make sure you bring the right parasite protection.

 Update your pet’s identification

 No matter how careful you are, pets can escape and get lost in unfamiliar locations.
-That’s why your pet should have an updated ID tag on his collar, including the address of your destination and your cell phone number.
+That’s why your pet should have an updated ID tag on his or her collar, including the address of your destination and your cell phone number.

-If your pet dashes out without his collar, a microchip provides a backup.
+If your pet dashes out without his or her collar, a microchip provides a backup.
 Veterinary clinics, shelters and animal control centers can scan your pet and find out how to reach you.
 Before departure, make sure your microchip company has your current contact information, including where you can be reached during vacation.
 There are even GPS devices with apps that enable you to track your pet’s location from your smartphone.